HOW CHANGES TO STREET INFRASTRUCTURE CAN CHANGE TRAVEL BEHAVIOUR

-Our Interim Director of Policy and Communications, Roberta Fusco, on how changes to our streets can help us choose healthier and greener ways to travel.
+Our former Director of Policy and Communications, Roberta Fusco, tells us how changes to our streets can help us choose healthier and greener ways to travel.

 Enabling people to walk more can tackle physical inactivity, which is linked to over 20 chronic conditions and responsible for one in six deaths.
 The health impact of inactivity is worsened by poor air quality resulting from our reliance on motorised vehicles.

 As a nation with an ageing population, we need to ensure people can stay active in later life.
 By 2030, one in five people in the UK will be aged 65 or over, with life expectancy for women being 83 years and men 79 years.
 However, healthy life expectancy is estimated to be just 63 years.
 For up to two decades, many of us can expect to be living in poor health.
 The World Health Organisation says, ‘Physical and social environments are key determinants of whether people can remain healthy, independent and autonomous long into their old age’.
 We need to be designing streets that allow people to keep walking in later life, staying active and connected to their local community.

 Streets that invite people to walk more will help us tackle the climate emergency, increase activity levels, and reduce the risks associated with isolation.